JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 * **Specified keywords**.
 This feature will gather all words found in a specific field of your choice, and create a group for each word.
   * **Authors' last names**.
 Groups can be generated for each author's last name.
 * **Cited entries**.
 The group contains the entries cited in a LaTeX document, based on its _.aux_ file.
+* **Current Selection**.
+The group created acts as an explicit collection, but automatically includes all entries that are currently selected in the entry panel.

 #### Explicit selection